laperlej/openfoam_cbp_app/README.md

 singularity run $1
 ```

-Then run it on the .sif file
+Then pass the .sif file as a parameter

 `sh my_script.sh openfoam_cbp_app.sif`